 Diagnostic screening and assessment

-If you think that you may have a neurodivergent condition such as dyslexia, dyspraxia, ADHD or autism, please see below for further information on the steps in the screening and assessment process.
+If you think that you may have a neurodivergent condition (such as dyslexia, dyspraxia, ADHD, or autism) see information below around the steps in the screening and assessment process.

 The cost of the diagnostic assessment will be paid for by the university.
 As we have a contract with a specified provider it is not possible for us to pay for diagnostic assessments with any other assessor.
 If you would like to have an appointment with us before being referred to the diagnostic assessor you can request one, although please be advised that this will delay your eventual appointment with the diagnostician.